 - The cheapest quote may not always provide overall cost savings

-Why are freight rates so low?
-Bottoming out in 2016, ocean container freight rates have improved and on a clear rise.
-This is good news for the carriers, but perhaps not quite so good news for shippers.
-Both the carrier and the shipper will need to monitor market conditions and costs on an ongoing basis as they enter carrier rate negotiations.
-For the shipper, in particular, the use of freight cost benchmarking will also be important to achieve additional insight and a better understanding of overall costs.
+Both the suppliers and shippers will need to monitor market conditions and costs on an ongoing basis as they enter carrier rate negotiations.
+For the shipper, in particular, the use of freight cost benchmarking and market movement analytics will also be important to achieve additional insight and a better understanding of overall costs.

 Freight costs are considered by many forwarders and shippers to be a major part of their total shipment cost.